rubys/bootstrap/bylaws.md

 4.10(b)) of the Board that includes a majority of the Platinum Directors then in Good Standing.

 ### Section 4.5 Resignation and Removal
-Any Director may resign at any time upon notice to the Foundation in writing or by electronic transmission at the principal place of business of the Foundation or to the Chairperson or Secretary.
+Any Director may resign at any time upon notice to the $FOUNDATION in writing or by electronic transmission at the principal place of business of the $FOUNDATION or to the Chairperson or Secretary.
 Such resignation shall be effective upon receipt unless it is specified to be effective at some other time or upon the happening of some other event.
 Any Director who was appointed by a Member under Section 4.3(a) may be removed by that Member at any time, and for any